gmjohnson17/Electronic-Invites/README.md

 5. If you made a mistake when creating an invite (after hitting submit), exit out of the new tab and make the correction.

 ## Recommendations for Collecting RSVPs
-1. Non-Paying Events: For users with Microsoft 365 access (such as DOD365 and equivalent users), I recommend using Microsoft Forms for collecting RSVPs.
+1. Free Events: For users with Microsoft 365 access (such as DOD365 and equivalent users), I recommend using Microsoft Forms for collecting RSVPs.
 A 3-minute tutorial on how to do this is here: https://www.youtube.com/watch?v=65Oz1CfOQso
 2. Paid Events: For paid events, please reach out to your local Protocol or equivalent office for guidance.
 Plenty of sites exist, such as EventBrite and Zeffy, based on your organization's needs.

 ## Author/Contributors